telerik/blazor-docs/components/stepper/steps/state.md

 ---
-title: Steps State
+title: State
-page_title: Steps State
+page_title: State
 description: Steps State of the Stepper for Blazor.
 slug: stepper-state
-tags: telerik,blazor,stepper,display,modes
+tags: telerik,blazor,stepper,state
 published: True
 position: 5
 ---

 # Steps State

 The Stepper for Blazor allows you to control the state of its steps.
-You can use to following `<StepperStep>` parameters to customize the state of the steps:
+You can use to following `StepperStep` parameters to customize the state of the steps:

 * [Optional](#optional)
 * [Disabled](#disabled)

 ## Optional

 To mark a step as optional, you can set its `Optional` parameter to `true` (its default value is `false`).
-This configuration strives to visually notify the user that a certain step is optional by rendering "(Optional)" text underneath the corresponding step.
+This configuration strives to visually notify the user that a certain step is not required by rendering "(Optional)" text underneath the corresponding step.
 It doesn't come with a built-in functionality to skip the step if a linear flow is enabled.
-The stepper component will also Localize the "Optional" text which will appear under the optional steps
+The stepper component will also allow you to [localize]({%slug globalization-localization%}) the "Optional" text.

 >caption Set an optional step.
 The result from the snippet.